How to Write a Business Plan

 While some organizations may not want to highlight their potential weaknesses or threats to their business, doing so can show a realistic understanding of your challenges and provide an opportunity to highlight how you plan to overcome them.

-Lenders and investors may be more nervous going into business with an owner wearing rose-colored glasses compared to one who understands potential risks.
+Lenders and investors may be more nervous going into business with an owner wearing rose-colored glasses compared to one who understands the potential risks.

 8. Plan for marketing and sales